Opentrons/opentrons/api/docs/v2/tutorial.rst

 ^^^^^^^^^^^^^
 .. suggest linking to pip install rather than just using text in ``code`` format.
 Help reader find resource

 Simulation doesn’t require having a robot connected to your computer.
-You just need to install the `Opentrons Python module <https://pypi.org/project/opentrons/>`_ from Pip.
+You just need to install the `Opentrons Python module <https://pypi.org/project/opentrons/>`_ from Pip (``pip install opentrons``).
 This will give you access to the ``opentrons_simulate`` command-line utility (``opentrons_simulate.exe`` on Windows).

-.. suggest providing more info about cd than just text in ``code`` format. readers may not know or need a reminder

-To see a text preview of the steps your Flex or OT-2 will take, use the `change directory <https://en.wikipedia.org/wiki/Cd_(command)>`_ (``cd``) command to navigate to the location of your saved protocol file and run:
+To see a text preview of the steps your Flex or OT-2 will take, use the change directory (``cd``) command to navigate to the location of your saved protocol file and run:

 .. prompt:: bash